 Gaining Independence Reclaiming Lives Successfully (G.I.R.L.S.)
 FAQs

-The G.I.R.L.S.
-Program is a program developed to work with girls who have violated the law and have substance abuse issues along with a mental health component.
-The program is broken into 3 phases.
-In the first phase, the girl is ordered into custody where she will receive services such as drug and alcohol counseling, mental health intervention and possibly trauma therapy.
-The family is involved in weekly multi-family groups.
-There is a process of integrating the girls back into the community as they are released on home passes that increase in duration from 4 to 48 hours.
-Inhome counseling can be provided for the family.
+- Phase I - the girl is ordered into custody where she will receive services such as drug and alcohol counseling, mental health intervention and possibly trauma therapy.
+The family is involved in multi-family groups twice a month.
+There is a process of integrating the girls back into the community as they are released on community passes and home passes that increase in duration from 4 to 48 hours.

-In phase 2, the girl is released from custody.
-She has to attend AA/NA meetings in the community, keep up with her school obligations and continue with therapy several times a week.
-In-home counseling is provided for the family.
+- Phase 2 - the girl is released from custody.
+She has to keep up with her school obligations and continue with individual and family therapy every week..

-Progress throughout the program is monitored on a regular basis by the Deputy Probation Officer with unannounced home/school visits and drug testing.
-Bi-monthly Court dates are also scheduled to report progress to the Judge and deal with any violations until the girls formally graduate from the G.I.R.L.S.
+Progress throughout the program is monitored on a regular basis by the assigned Deputy Probation Officer (DPO) with unannounced home/school visits and drug testing.
+Court dates are also scheduled to report progress to the Judge and deal with any violations until the girls formally graduate from The G.I.R.L.S.
 Program and complete probation successfully.

 What is my time commitment as a parent of a girl in the G.I.R.L.S.
 Program?

 The G.I.R.L.S.
-Program is an intensive program that requires a lot of family involvement.
+Program is an intensive program that requires family involvement.
 The amount of time may vary throughout the program.

 You will be required to participate in the Parent Project®, a parenting program.
-There are multi-family groups to attend on a weekly basis for a time and there is a court date for a full morning every other month.
+There are multi-family groups to attend on a bi-weekly basis and there is a court date once a month.

 The more involved the parents are in this program, the more successful their daughters will be.